-Cooperative Education-Business Administration and Management, General
+Cooperative Education-Business Administration and Management, Gen

 Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.

-Lecture Hrs = 1, Lab Hrs = 0, External Hrs = 20 Prerequisite: READ 300 or equivalent
+Lecture Hrs = 1, Lab Hrs = 0, External Hrs = 20 Prerequisite: READ 300 or ESOL 310 or equivalent